joheenc/QPE-FIT/README.md

 ## Citation

-If you use QPE-FIT in your research, please cite (arXiv paper coming soon)
+If you use QPE-FIT in your research, please cite [this paper](https://arxiv.org/abs/2508.20162)